nayanbanarase/Contract_risk_Detector/README.md

 # 14. Conclusion

-The AI Contract Risk Detector demonstrates how Artificial Intelligence, Natural Language Processing, OCR, and modern web technologies can be integrated to automate legal contract analysis.
+The Contract Risk Detector demonstrates how Artificial Intelligence, Natural Language Processing, OCR, and modern web technologies can be integrated to automate legal contract analysis.
 The application successfully extracts contract text, identifies risky clauses, calculates a risk score, generates AI-powered summaries, and stores analysis results efficiently.
 The project reduces manual effort while improving the speed and accuracy of contract review, making it suitable for educational purposes and future real-world applications.

 ---